top of page

 Outside Bab Tut

 The main gate to the medina.
+Naturally, the city gates historically controlled trade and movement while serving symbolic and defensive functions.
 Inside the kasbah (Arabic: قَـصَـبَـة, qaṣabah) there are loads of shops in the labyrinth.
+We did not get lost, in spite of the narrow alleyways!

 We walked into a wet market inside the kasbah.